 Consider the history.
 Key questions to ask and determine are: the general age of the structure, its history of rehabilitation, and any other events that changed or affected the function of the building.
 That information can provide crucial context during the course of the audit, especially as part of the due diligence required in purchasing real estate.

 Examine the materials.
 What materials were used to construct the building and/or rehab the structure inside and out?
 Are there known areas where such materials typically begin to degrade and invite outside air to enter?

 Often, major energy efficiencies in a building are invisible to human senses.
 This requires the use of specialized tools to detect the source of air leakages and energy inefficiency.
 Chief among these tools is thermal imaging.
 The ability to detect and visualize infrared (heat) energy is the single most effective method to locate potential energy problem areas.

-For homeowners, the FLIR ONE Pro and FLIR ONE Pro LT thermal camera attachments for Android and iOS devices offer a cost-effective solution for conducting seasonal home energy audits.
+For homeowners, FLIR ONE Edge Pro, FLIR ONE Pro, and FLIR ONE Pro LT thermal camera attachments offer a cost-effective solution for conducting seasonal home energy audits.
 For professionals, the standalone C3-X, C5, Ex-Series, or Exx-Series thermal imaging devices provide a level up with increased battery power, along with more features and a ruggedized form factor to handle repeated use, day in and day out.

 Is this a moisture problem or missing insulation?

 However, the ability to detect “cool” spots with a thermal camera within a home does not necessarily mean that a cool spot is an air leak.
 It could also be moisture that has entered the building from the outside, or from a leaking pipe or shower drain.